sebaslogen/resaca/README.md

 Screens are built using Compose components together with business logic components, and the standard tool to connect these two types of components is a [Jetpack ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel).
 Unfortunately, ViewModels can only be scoped to a whole screen (or larger scope), but not to smaller Compose components on the screen.

-In practice, this means that we are gluing UI Lego blocks with business logic Lego blocks using a big glue class, the ViewModel 🗜.
+In practice, this means that we are gluing UI Lego blocks with business logic Lego blocks using a big glue class for the whole screen, the ViewModel 🗜.

 Until now...